 Due to the generally higher sensitivity of superheterodynes over T.R.F. receivers, stations suffering from fading are more often receivable.
-A method of overcoming this fading known as " automatic volume control" (A.V.C.) is employed, in which case the detector valve after the I.F. amplifier is a diode.
-The rectified I.F. carrier (which appears as a D.C. current in the diode load), depends for itsamplitude on the strength of the I.F. carrier and of course originally on the signal from the aerial.
-This D.C. is applied as grid bias to the I.F. amplifier valves and sometimes to the R.F. amplifier and frequency changer as well, in such a way that an increase in signal strength increases the grid bias and hence lowers the amplification.
+A method of overcoming this fading known as "automatic volume control" (A.V.C.) is employed, in which case the detector valve after the I.F. amplifier is a diode.
+The rectified I.F. carrier (which appears as a D.C. current in the diode load), depends for its amplitude on the strength of the I.F. carrier and of course originally on the signal from the aerial.
+This D.C. is applied as grid bias to the I.F. amplifier and frequency changer as well, in such a way that an increase in signal strength increases the grid bias and hence lowers the amplification.
 In this way the output remains nearly constant over wide ranges of aerial input.